What you need to know about the 2020 Sainsbury’s Nectar Double Up.

 Some articles on the blog contain affiliate links, which provide a small commission to help fund the blog.
 However, they won’t affect the price you pay or the blog’s independence.
 Read more here.

-You will be able to exchange your points for vouchers from Monday 30th October until Sunday 5th November (online only) and then from Monday 6th until Tuesday 19th November on the app.
+You will be able to exchange your points for vouchers from Wednesday 28th October until Tuesday 3rd November (online only) and then from the 11th until Tuesday 17th November on the app.

 What is Nectar Double Up?